spofford999/software-engineering-summ-1/README.md

 ### Design & Functionality

-As the assignment task was to keep the coding simple, the approach to the web app would be to create a simple calculator to take an input of a length or distance and divide by a fixed value specified for the size of the banana size to explain how many bananas were equivalent to the input length.
+As the assignment task was to keep the coding simple, the approach to the web app was to create a simple calculator to take an input of a length or distance and divide by a fixed value specified for the size of the banana size to explain how many bananas were equivalent to the input length.
 <br>
 <p align="center">
   <img src="https://github.com/spofford999/software-engineering-summ-1/blob/main/images/Flowchart%202.jpg?raw=true"/><br>